liceobanfi/open-day/README.md

 --

 ## documentation and style guide
-The code must be documented based on the [PHPdoc](http://manual.phpdoc.org/HTMLframesConverter/default/) standard
+The code documentation is based on the [PHPdoc](http://manual.phpdoc.org/HTMLframesConverter/default/) standard

 For the complete style guide, please read the [style guide](style-guide.md) page